yugabyte/yugabyte-db/community/learn/content/prerequisites.md

 * **Shippers:** The details of the shippers who ship the products from the traders to the end-customers
 * **Orders** and **Order_Details:** Sales Order transactions taking place between the customers & the company

 The Northwind database has since been ported to a variety of non-Microsoft databases including PostgreSQL.
-In this section we are going to walk you through how to install the PostgreSQL-compatible version of Northwind onto the YugaByte DB distributed SQL database.
+In this section we are going to walk you through how to install the PostgreSQL-compatible version of Northwind onto the YugabyteDB distributed SQL database.

-You can download the Northwind database that is compatible with YugaByte DB from our GitHub repo.
+You can download the Northwind database that is compatible with YugabyteDB from our GitHub repo.
 Here’s the two files you’ll need:

-* [northwind_ddl.sql](https://raw.githubusercontent.com/YugaByte/yugabyte-db/master/sample/northwind_ddl.sql) which creates tables and other database objects
+* [northwind_ddl.sql](https://raw.githubusercontent.com/Yugabyte/yugabyte-db/master/sample/northwind_ddl.sql) which creates tables and other database objects
-* [northwind_data.sql](https://raw.githubusercontent.com/YugaByte/yugabyte-db/master/sample/northwind_data.sql) which loads the sample data into Northwind
+* [northwind_data.sql](https://raw.githubusercontent.com/Yugabyte/yugabyte-db/master/sample/northwind_data.sql) which loads the sample data into Northwind

 ## Step 3: Enter the YSQL shell